bioidiap/bob.measure/doc/guide.rst

   HTER  8.599%
   ====  ===================

-The output will present the threshold together with the FMR, FMNR, FAR, FRR and HTER on the given set, calculated using such a threshold.
+The output will present the threshold together with the FtA, FMR, FMNR, FAR, FRR and HTER on the given set, calculated using such a threshold.
 The relative counts of FAs and FRs are also displayed between parenthesis.